 Kieran and Noah were our student canvassers this summer.
 They traveled around the lake visiting residents handing out printed information promoting lake health and raising awareness of the LLPOA.
 They did a great job.

-Thank you to all our members for attending our annual AGM.
+Thank you to all our members for attending our annual AGM, we had a full house.
 The LLPOA Board and many members sported this years signature Red T-shirts as a show of support for the community we all love and are committed to protecting.
+The minutes from our 2019 Annual General Meeting are now online.